fortedigital/EpiCommonUtils/README.md

 #### XhtmlStringAllowedBlockTypes

-Same as `XhtmlStringAllowedTypes`, but restricts only block types, not media.
+Same as `[XhtmlStringAllowedTypes]`, but restricts only block types, not media.

+#### ContentWithSameTemplate

+Validates if content placed in Content Area uses the same template for rendering.
+Useful when modeling list blocks.

 ### Editor descriptors